addadda023/consistent-hashing/Readme.md

 ## What is Consistent Hashing?
 Consistent hashing is a very useful strategy for distributed caching systems and DHTs.
 It allows us to distribute data across a cluster in such a way that will minimize reorganization when nodes are added or removed.
-Hence, the caching system will be easier to scale up or scale down.
+Hence the caching system will be easier to scale up or scale down.

 In Consistent Hashing, when the hash table is resized (e.g. a new cache host is added to the system), only ‘k/n’ keys need to be remapped where ‘k’ is the total number of keys and ‘n’ is the total number of servers.